Vlinder Kenya Blue Carbon

 Partner

 "We at Umita have over 20 years of experience in community engagement and social development.
 The aspirations of the communities take centre-stage in our interventions.
 Having the full support of the Kenya Forest Service is very important to the success of our project and its long-term sustainability.
-We are happy to partner with Vlinder as they understand the value of community-first approach."
+We are happy to partner with Vlinder as they understand the value of our community-first approach."

 Isabella Masinde CEO at Umita